 Durable medical equipment technicians at medical equipment companies, as well as sleep specialists will be there to help you in every step of the way in choosing the right CPAP mask for you.
 Here are the seven most common problems that patients run into with CPAP masks, as well as the solutions that always work.

-It's always important to purchase from an accredited medical supply company, such as American Medical Sales and Repairs.
+It's always important to purchase from an accredited medical supply company, such as American Medical Sales and Rentals.
 Medical equipment shopping is very serious because you need to be able to get the best products on the market, that are in good working order.

 You need to be able to get the proper dosage of oxygen therapy that was prescribed by your doctor, or get a CPAP or BiPAP machine that will treat your sleep apnea properly.
 CPAP masks are very important because you need to choose the one that works best for you.
 At American Medical here in Denver, CO., we'll work with you to try on different sizes and styles until you can find the one that works for you.